 Strategies to treat SCD are generally divided into 4 categories: curative treatment, disease-modifying therapy, preventive measures, and management of acute complications.
 Novel therapies targeted at the underlying pathophysiology of SCD have recently emerged.

 1. Curative treatment:

-1) Hematopoietic stem cell transplantation (HSCT) is the only curative treatment currently available for patients with SCD.
+1) Hematopoietic stem cell transplant (HSCT) is the only curative treatment currently available for patients with SCD.
 The decision to proceed to HSCT is challenging due to the significant potential risks of HSCT, including acute and chronic graft-versus-host disease (GVHD), infertility, and transplant-related death.
 HSCT has been more extensively studied in children than with adult patients with SCD and has better outcomes in children, particularly with human leukocyte antigen (HLA)-matched related donors.
 HSCT in older SCD patients is primarily considered with progressive vaso-occlusive complications or organ dysfunction despite optimal use of disease-modifying therapies.Evidence 1Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the observational nature of the study.
 Gluckman E, Cappelli B, Bernaudin F, et al; Eurocord, the Pediatric Working Party of the European Society for Blood and Marrow Transplantation, and the Center for International Blood and Marrow Transplant Research.
 Sickle cell disease: an international survey of results of HLA-identical sibling hematopoietic stem cell transplantation.
 Blood.
 2017 Mar 16;129(11):1548-1556. doi: 10.1182/blood-2016-10-745711.
 Epub 2016 Dec 13.
 PubMed PMID: 27965196; PubMed Central PMCID: PMC5356458.